 Report ‘Molto Agitato - Italy and Mediterranean security’ presented by

-Senior Fellow at Friends of Europe, Contributing Editor for Politico
+Senior Fellow at Friends of Europe and Contributing Editor for Politico

 Head of Defence Programme at Istituto Affari Internazionali